textcreationpartnership/A02807/README.md

 bryngeth
 me to remembraunce
 of
-1. ¶He is proued a Papist.
+    _ ¶He is proued a Papist.

+1. ¶The .xxiii.
+Psalme of Dauid.
+called: Dixit insipiens.

+1. ¶The .Cxxx.
+Psalme of
+Dauid, called.
+De profundis.

 #####Back#####

+Imprynted at
+London by Ihon Daye,
+dwellyng ouer Aldersgate
+beneth Saynte Martyns,
+and are to be sou
-An expostulation or complaynte agaynste the blasphemyes of a franticke papyst of Hamshyre.
-Co[m]pile **Types of content**
+**Types of content**

   * There are 40 **verse** lines!